 How to reach: Kataragama can be conveniently reached from all major cities.
-The air transportation is also available on request however reach the temple by train as the southern railway track is not extended up to Kataragama, however, you can make ¾ of the journey by train and rest by bus, by using the Matara bound trains from Colombo.
+Air transportation is also available on request however reach the temple by train as the southern railway track is not extended up to Kataragama, however, you can make ¾ of the journey by train and the rest by bus, by using the Matara bound trains from Colombo.

 Galle: The city with Dutch colonial heritage

-Food: southern Sri Lankan coastal cities such as Galle and Hikkaduwa are also popular for fishing and producing a large portion of Sri Lankan fish plate.
-Local seafood specialities coming from south coast considered being some of the most delicious recipes on the country and don’t fail to sample a seafood dish if you happen to travel to southern Sri Lanka.
+Food: southern Sri Lankan coastal cities such as Galle and Hikkaduwa are also popular for fishing and producing a large portion of the Sri Lankan fish plate.
+Local seafood specialties coming from the south coast are considered to be some of the most delicious recipes in the country and don’t fail to sample a seafood dish if you happen to travel to southern Sri Lanka.

 Duration: 7 nights – 8 days

 Locations: Colombo – Anuradhapura – Sigiriya – Polonnaruwa – Dambulla – Kandy – Nuwara Eliya – Katargama – Galle- Colombo

 Detailed Itinerary of Sri Lanka heritage tour

 Day 01: Arrive, Colombo – Jaipur (35 km- 45 minutes)

 The tour starts in Colombo as with most Sri Lanka round tours, you will be welcome by your tour guide and take you to the Colombo hotel where you can take a rest after a long flight.
 Overnight Hotel- Colombo

 Day 02: Arrive Colombo – Anuradhapura (200 km- 4 hours 30 minutes)